 Oxley Highway to Kundabung project

-Roads and Maritime Services is upgrading 23 kilometres of highway.
-The project includes building 23 bridges with major river crossings over the Hastings and Wilson rivers and interchanges at Sancrox Road, Blackmans Point Road and Haydons Wharf Road.
-The $820 million project is jointly funded by the Australian and NSW governments.
+Roads and Maritime Services is upgrading about 23 kilometres of highway to four lane divided road.
+The $820 million project is jointly funded by the Australian and NSW governments and involves building 23 bridges with major river crossings over the Hastings and Wilson rivers and interchanges at Sancrox Road, Blackmans Point Road and Haydons Wharf Road.
 The project is about 60 per cent complete and expected to open to traffic in 2017.

 Controlled blasting is required near in Cooperabung Range in order to remove hard rock where it is not possible to use mechanical methods.
 Controlled blasting will be taking place April 2017, weather permitting.